LEE & SUESIE HEMPFLING. PRO SE

 1: Monetary consideration in the amount of a minimum of $1372.00 from each Amanda Stanford and Lynn Hurley,

 2: A substantial punitive award from each Amanda Stanford and Lynn Hurley to be determined by the trier of fact,

 3: Reimbursement by Defendants of all court fees incurred in bringing this case.

 4: Equitable relief based on what the trier of fact deems fair and within its powers to enforce.

-removal of tax intercept is required by law after complaint and could only have been ignored through a decision of the defendants.
+71. As long as Amanda Stanford and Lynn Hurley are in the positions they hold, Plaintiffs are continuing to suffer the acts perpetrated by them as detailed in this action as removal of tax intercept is required by law after complaint and could only have been ignored through a decision of the defendants.
 Their illegal acts disqualify both for governmental office and employment and tarnish and stain the administration of Justice in Pinal County and in the Federal District of Arizona.